dakuo/personal-website/content/event/chi21-talk-lbw/index.md

 ---
-title: "My student April Wang will present a CHI'2021 Late Breakthrough paper \"What Makes a Well-Documented Notebook?
+title: "My student April Wang will present a CHI'2021 Late-Breaking Works paper \"What Makes a Well-Documented Notebook?
 A Case Study of Data Scientists' Documentation Practices in Kaggle\""
 abstract: .
 location: Virtual
 date: 2021-05-12T23:00:00Z